-One thesis conducted by a St Paul University graduating student in 2017 actually asked this question, “Have all roads led to Broadway?”
+One tracer study conducted by a Communication faculty in 2017 actually asked this question, “Have all roads led to Broadway?”
 Broadway, in this case, could refer to a lot of things.
 It may be a TV network, a radio station, a post-production outfit, a publishing company (newspaper or magazine), a PR agency, an advertising institution or an events management company.

 It could also point to corporate communications, advertising, public relations and information departments of companies not related to mass communication.

 The allusion to Broadway echoes what most, if not all, parents and teachers hope their children or students will end up in after graduating from the Communication course.